Welcome to the WIAN mentorship scheme.

 Using our platform, participants spend 7 months engaging with one another and sharing their experiences within a safe space.
 With particular attention on connecting women and facilitating relationships, our programme aims to foster a culture of information sharing, encourage and empower the next generation of female leaders, and create a vital network of women from different backgrounds, capability, interests, sectors and generations.

-The 3 programmes.
+The 3 cohorts.

 For recent graduates or current postgraduate student (Master's, PhD).
 You should have graduated within the last two years, and have no more than two years of paid, professional experience.